realm/BarCodes-Demo/README.md

 - Get the `AVPreviewLayer` to correctly fill its enclosing view

-- Add Item detail view using Eiureks to alow efiting of current item product descriptions
+- Add Item detail view using Eureka to alow editing of current item product descriptions

 ### Server Description